Expansion joint: Other types

+Copper expansion joints are designed to compensate for the movement of building components due to temperature, loads, and settlement.
+Copper is easy to form and relatively long-lasting.

 Manufacturing of rubber expansion joints

 Wrapping fabric reinforced rubber sheets

 Rubber expansion joints are mainly manufactured by manual wrapping of rubber sheets and fabric reinforced rubber sheets around a bellows-shaped product mandrel.
-Besides rubber and fabric, reinforced rubber and/or steel wires or metal rings are added for additional reinforcement.
+Besides rubber and fabric, reinforced rubber, steel wires, or metal rings are added for additional reinforcement.
 After the entire product is built up on the mandrel, it is covered with a winding of (nylon) peel ply to pressurize all layers together.
 Because of the labor-intensive production process, a large part of the production has moved to eastern Europe and Asian countries.

 Molded rubber expansion joints

 Some types of rubber expansion joints are made with a molding process.
 Typical joints that are molded are medium-sized expansion joints with bead rings, which are produced in large quantities.
 These rubber expansion joints are manufactured on a cylindrical mandrel, which is wrapped with bias cut fabric ply.
 At the end the bead rings are positioned and the end sections are folded inwards over the bead rings.
 This part is finally placed in a mold and molded into shape and vulcanized.
 This is a highly automated solution for large quantities of the same type of joint.